 9. Agrees that each contestant who offers a prize winning fish and all registered affirming witnesses will be subject to a polygraph (lie detector) or voice stress test if so specified by the Derby Rules Committee.
 And further agrees that failure to pass the test will result in disqualification.
 Disqualification will result if an entrant refuses a polygraph or is determined to be unfit for a polygraph due to drug or alcohol consumption.
 The official LOC polygraphist shall make this determination.
 Polygraph tests will be administered on the day of the awards ceremony.

 10. Agrees that the Weigh Master must weigh in all fish entered in the LOC Derby at an official LOC Weigh Station on the day caught.
-Agrees to these weigh station hours:
+CHECK WITH WEIGH IN STATION FOR HOURS!
+Maximum hours are 9AM to 8pm for every Derby but not all stations are open those hours.
+(Check on the weigh in stations page for the most current hours)

 12. Agrees that the Weigh Master prior to weighing will remove all bait fish or ice visible in the mouth of any fish.